Join us for our new 3-part series - The Heliconian Writing Workshops

 February 20 - Don Gillmor: Breaking and Entering

-March 20 - Suanne Kelman lectures on Enter Ghost by Isabella Hammad
+*POSTPONED TO JUNE 12: - (was March 20) - Suanne Kelman lectures on Enter Ghost by Isabella Hammad

-April 17 - Helen Humphreys: Followed by the Lark
+*POSTPONED TO MAY 1: (was April 17) - Helen Humphreys: Followed by the Lark

 May 15 – Merilyn Simonds: Woman, Watching: Louise de Kiriline Lawrence and the Songbirds of Pimisi Bay